 3. Eating a Plant-Based Diet Is Linked to a Lower Cancer Rate

-Furthermore, the American Institute of Cancer Research's (AICR) recommendations for cancer prevention is to eat a plant-based diet that focuses on vegetables, fruits, grain products, beans, nuts and seeds and only includes some animal foods in order to get more plant-based cancer-protective nutrients such as fiber, vitamins, minerals and phytochemicals.
+The American Institute of Cancer Research's (AICR) recommendations for cancer prevention is to eat a plant-based diet that focuses on vegetables, fruits, grain products, beans, nuts and seeds and only includes some animal foods in order to get more plant-based, cancer-protective nutrients such as fiber, vitamins, minerals and phytochemicals.

-4. It's Better for the Planet and Animals
+4. It's Better for Animals and the Planet

 Raising animals for meat puts a strain on many of our natural resources.
 So making a conscious and collective effort to eat just a little bit less could go a long way when it comes to taking care of Mother Earth.